imane-rhiyat/E-Commerce-Retail-Analytics-ML/README.md

 # E-Commerce Retail Analytics & Machine Learning

-An end-to-end analytics project that transforms over **540,000 e-commerce transactions** into actionable business intelligence using **Python, MySQL, SQL, Machine Learning (K-Means), and Power BI**.
+An end-to-end analytics project built using **Python, MySQL, SQL, Power BI, and Machine Learning** to transform raw e-commerce transactions into actionable business insights.

-The project demonstrates a complete analytics workflow—from raw transactional data to customer segmentation and executive dashboards—helping businesses better understand customer behavior, improve retention strategies, and support data-driven decision making.
+The project began as a business analytics solution focused on understanding sales performance, customer behavior, and revenue.
+After completing the analytical dashboard, it was extended with Machine Learning to segment customers using the RFM framework and K-Means clustering.

 ---